 top of page

-Imagine.
-One day your husband brings home a young unmarried woman.
-A virgin even.
-He simply takes her into your house, openly shows affection for her, and who knows what else.
-That’s not all.
-He also gives the young maiden full access to your pantry and savings account, which she, for crying out loud, starts to spend on charity.
-And when you try to say something about it, your husband puts you away by comparing you with the jealous queen of Snow White or with Cinderella’s evil stepmom.
+Imagine this: one day your husband brings home a young, unmarried woman.
+A virgin, even.
+He simply takes her into your house, openly shows her affection—and who knows what else.
+But that is not all.
+He also gives this maiden full access to your pantry and your savings account, which she—for crying out loud—starts spending on charity.
+And when you dare to speak up, your husband brushes you off by comparing you to the jealous queen in Snow White, or Cinderella’s evil stepmother.
 What would you do in such a situation?
-Indeed, you would stand up and end it!
-Exactly what happened near the town of Rhenen almost 1,700 years ago.
+Exactly—you would stand up and put an end to it.
+Right then and there.
+And this is not a tacky dime-store romance, it is exactly what happened near the river town of Rhenen almost 1,700 years ago.

 The central river lands

-Since time immemorial, people have lived in this volatile landscape.
-Land van Maas en Waal ‘land of [rivers] Meuse and Waal’, as the Dutch use to say.
-With the River Waal being the major branch of the River Rhine after it forks into the rivers Waal and Nederrijn ‘lower Rhine’.
-At first, in prehistoric times, habitation was confined to the higher riverbanks.
-Making a living through the combination of agriculture, hunting and fishing.
-The river landscape also provided inhabitants with relatively good connections with other communities.
-Networks that were essential for the exchange of goods and materials that were scarce.
-Connectivity is today’s expression, and with the River Rhine being a doorway to the Continent.
-See also our blog post The Batwing Doors of Northwest Europe with more about the advantageous position of this region.
+Since time immemorial, people have lived in this volatile landscape—Land van Maas en Waal, as the Dutch say: the land of the Meuse and the Waal rivers.
+The Waal is the major branch of the Rhine after it splits into the Waal and Nederrijn (‘lower Rhine’) rivers.
+In prehistoric times, habitation was limited to the higher riverbanks, where people made a living through a mix of agriculture, hunting, and fishing.
+The river landscape also offered relatively good connections to other communities—networks that were vital for the exchange of scarce goods and materials.
+What we now call ‘connectivity’ was already in full effect, with the River Rhine acting as a gateway to the Continent.

-When the Romans arrived 2,000 years ago, we learn the names of the peoples living in this area.
-They were initially the Eburones, the Tencteri and, more to the south the Usipetes.
-These tribes were wiped out by Julius Caesar himself after a battle at the confluence of the rivers Meuse and Waal, probably not far from the town of Lith, in the year 55 BC (Roymans 2018).
-If we’re to believe Caesar’s own unreliable statistics, half a million Usipetes and Tencteri were slaughtered through his efforts (Hendriksma 2017).
-The Batavi and the Cananefates replaced the massacred and displaced tribes in the central river area, where the latter tribe settled more to west between the river mouths of the Rhine and the Meuse, also called River Haringvliet (Helinium).
-More to the north of the central river area lived the Chamavi and the Frisii tribes.
-More about them later.
-Today, much of the central river area is still named after the Batavi people, namely region Betuwe, or -in English language- Batavia.
+When the Romans arrived 2,000 years ago, we begin to learn the names of the peoples living in this region.
+Initially, these were the Eburones, the Tencteri, and—further south—the Usipetes.
+These tribes were wiped out by Julius Caesar himself after a battle at the confluence of the Meuse and Waal rivers, likely not far from the modern town of Lith, in 55 BC (Roymans 2018).
+If we are to believe Caesar’s own highly unreliable statistics, half a million Usipetes and Tencteri were slaughtered under his command (Hendriksma 2017).

-Antoon Coolen also wrote the play Sint Cunera van Rhenen ‘saint Cunera of Rhenen’ in 1954, part of an initiative to revive the legend of Cunera in Rhenen.
+In 1954, Antoon Coolen also wrote the play Sint Cunera van Rhenen (‘saint Cunera of Rhenen’), as part of an initiative to revive the legend of Saint Cunera in the town of Rhenen.

-From the Early Middle Ages onward, land behind the riverbanks was being irrigated and cultivated by digging ditches and constructing quays.
-Growing human interference in the natural order led to the decline or lowering of land, making it more susceptible to floodings.
-Like in the salt-marsh regions, houses were also built on platforms and terpsdwelling mounds’.
-Hundreds of terps existed in the Central Netherlands (Eijgenraam, et al 2022).
-Dike-building along the riverbanks to secure low-lying land became more and more necessary to protect crops and settlements.
-Around the year 1000, an extensive network of dikes existed in the Central Netherlands.
-With a complex network of higher dikes along the riverbanks and with river forelands embanked, storage capacity of rivers was being reduced significantly.
-Causing water levels to raise even stronger too.
-With it, a rat-race of building ever higher dikes started (Rooijendijk 2009), only to be reversed a thousand years later.
+From the Early Middle Ages onward, land behind the riverbanks was irrigated and cultivated through the digging of drainage ditches and the construction of quays.
+Increasing human interference in the natural landscape led to soil subsidence, making the land more vulnerable to flooding.
+As in the salt-marsh regions, houses were often built on raised platforms or terpen (‘dwelling mounds’).
+In the Central Netherlands alone, hundreds of such terps once existed (Eijgenraam et al 2022).
+To protect crops and settlements, dyke-building along riverbanks became increasingly necessary.
+By around the year 1000, a vast network of dykes had developed in the Central Netherlands.
+This included a system of higher dykes running along the riverbanks and the embankment of river forelands, which significantly reduced the rivers’ capacity to store water—causing water levels to rise even further.
+Thus began a rat race to build ever higher dykes (Rooijendijk 2009), a race only reconsidered and partly reversed a thousand years later.

-Because of its strategic location, the Central Netherlands became an economic hotspot with one of the biggest emporia of early-medieval north-western Europe, namely Dorestat.
-Resulting in wars between the Franks, the Danes and the Frisians to achieve control over this area and to levy taxes on trade.
-Dorestat, the jewel of the Rhine.
+Because of its strategic location, the Central Netherlands developed into an economic hotspot, home to one of the largest emporia of early-medieval north-western Europe: Dorestad.
+Its wealth and importance sparked conflict among the Franks, Danes, and Frisians, each vying for control over the region and the right to levy taxes on trade.
+Dorestad—the jewel of the Rhine.

 A fortress on a strategic spot